This page documents the NT-local stub pattern and the active stub surfaces built on it.

 it’s bigger, mutable, or tied to NT object naming, refuse the bypass

 (option b).
-The local-file bypass is currently the only stub using
+The local-file and local-section path is the main

-option (a); the timer stubs both use (b).
-Future stubs (named pipes,
+example of option (a); the timer stubs both use (b).
+Future stubs such

 Stubs intercept the creation call.
 They do not (necessarily) intercept